giacomo-gcad/carbon/bgb_processing/ReadMe.md

 - Paste data from [Statistics](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/rcl_cross/output_data/rcl_cross_stats.csv) file into sheet rcl_cross_stats (columns A and B) of the template spreadsheet
 - The VLOOKUP formula in column C assigns the R coefficient to each code, using as source the full list of 820 combinations in sheet 'r_coefficients'.
 Manually check this column to verify the absence of errors or of  missing data.
-The formula is provided for a total of 730 combinations (those actually existing when run on AGB v.2 (2018) dataset.
+The formula is provided for a total of 730 combinations (those actually existing when run on AGB v.2, 2018 dataset).
 It could be necessary to copy the formula in missing cells if more combinations are obtained.
 - Export as text file the content of column A in sheet 'recode_file'.
 It will be used as reclass file in the successive step.

 ### [Getting Below Ground Biomass]()